twpayne/chezmoi/README.md

-* If your system is based on using git with a different branches for different machines, then you need manually merge or rebase to ensure that changes you make are applied to each machine. chezmoi makes it trivial to share common parts while allowing specific per-machine configuration.
+* If your system is based on using git with a different branches for different machines, then you need manually merge or rebase to ensure that changes you make are applied to each machine. chezmoi uses a single branch and makes it trivial to share common parts while allowing specific per-machine configuration.

 * If your system stores secrets in plain text, then your dotfiles repository must be private.
 With chezmoi you never need to store secrets in your